 - ‘Ávila Laurel is a brave opponent of the corrupt Obiang regime in his native land.
-His dark, troubled narrative of “our Atlantic Ocean island” is remarkable, original and poetic.’
+His dark, troubled narrative of “our Atlantic Ocean island” [By Night the Mountain Burns] is remarkable, original and poetic.’
 Tom Moriarty, Irish Times

 - ‘Poignant . . .
 This fascinating story emerges from the speaker’s inquiries into the identities and social laws of his community, and from his attempts to make sense of the calamities of his homeland.’
 Publishers Weekly

 - ‘This translation by Jethro Soutar offers a glimpse into the joy and struggle of [the Annobón islanders’] isolation.’
 Minneapolis Star Tribune

 - ‘[The novel’s] strength lies in the complexity of the social commentary that runs beneath the plot . . . incisively exposing the difficulties with cultural transmission, interpretation and ownership.’
 Mona Moraru, The Pittsburgh Post Gazette